 Surfers, listen up.
 If you’re mounting your GoPro using a suction mount or other mount type, there’s always a chance the suction could fail and your GoPro could be left to sink.
 That’s where the GoPro Floaty Backdoor comes in: it’s an incredibly buoyant bright colored (easily spotable) foam backdoor which sticks to your waterproof GoPro housing to make your GoPro float.
 The Floaty comes with an extra backdoor panel so you can still use one swappable backdoor panel without one (if your GoPro has a screen on the back for instance, as some GoPro models do).

 As GoPro session owners know, not every GoPro accessory works with their smaller action cameras.
-But here’s one made just for GoPro Sessions: a floating housing that’s bright orange so it’s easily spotable floating in the water (a yellow version is also available as well).
-This floating housing is semi-soft like a life jacket and can also protect your GoPro Session from some impacts.
+But here’s one made just for GoPro Session 4: a floating housing that’s bright orange so it’s easily spotable floating in the water.
+This floating housing for the cube-shaped GoPro Session is semi-soft like a life jacket and can also protect your GoPro Session from some impacts.
 It’s conveniently shaped so you can still access the shutter button while it’s in use.
-Also comes with a detachable wrist strap that’s adjustable so it locks on to your wrist.
+Allows you to mount it through the bottom of the floaty, so most mount accessories work normally.

 Nordic Flash Waterproof camera floating wrist straps (2-pack)